TheLycorisRadiata/game_unity_spoopytreat/README.md

 - "Resume Current Game" is hidden and unusable if no game has been started yet.
 - "New Game" resets the scene if this wasn't the first game.
 A boolean is carried through the next iteration of the scene in order to know to load the game immediately instead of awaiting for input in the menu.

+### ADDED FEATURES: PLATFORMER
+- The last platform now moves to allow the player to reach the candy at the end of the platformer section.
+- The player can move along with the platform without input.

 ### ADDED FEATURES: GAME LOOP
 - The game has a physical goal.
 Once reached and if the player has the required amount of candies, the process waits for a second before sending the user back to the main menu.